karmi/retire/README.markdown

 ActiveModel Integration
 -----------------------

+If you're the type with no time for lengthy introductions, you can generate a fully working example Rails application, with an `ActiveRecord` model and a search form, to play with:

+    $ rails new searchapp -m https://github.com/karmi/tire/raw/master/examples/rails-application-template.rb

-Let's suppose you have an `Article` class in your Rails application.
+For the rest, let's suppose you have an `Article` class in your Rails application.
 To make it searchable with _Tire_, you just `include` it:

     class Article < ActiveRecord::Base
       include Tire::Model::Search